• Named as the Manager for the Toronto Blue Jays for the second time on November 20, 2012.

 • Spent three seasons as the Kansas City Royals Bench Coach from 2009-2011

-• Managed the San Antonio Missions (AA) of the Texas League in the San Diego Padres organization, finishing with a 60-80 record.
+• In 2014 managed the San Antonio Missions (AA) of the Texas League in the San Diego Padres organization, finishing with a 60-80 record.